AffirmativeGuy/Red-DiscordBot/README.md

 This project vendors [discord.ext.menus](https://github.com/Rapptz/discord-ext-menus) package made by Danny Y. (Rapptz) which is distributed under MIT License.
 A copy of this license can be found in the [discord-ext-menus.LICENSE](redbot/vendored/discord-ext-menus.LICENSE) file in the [redbot/vendored](redbot/vendored) folder of this repository.

+ # Credits

+This repo is a custom fork of the Red-DiscordBot [repo](https://github.com/Cog-Creators/Red-DiscordBot), intended to be used for customization and modification and in helping me with tinkering with python and the redbot it self.